dbca-wa/sdis/docs/source/faq.rst

 Which projects will be discussed at the next SCMT meeting?
 ==========================================================
-On the `SDIS home page <https://sdis.dbca.wa.gov.au/>`_, in the "Projects" section, click "View xxx projects awaiting SCMT approval" to expand a list of project documents (Concept Plans and Project Closures) awaiting SCMT approval.
+On the `SPMS home page <https://scienceprojects.dbca.wa.gov.au/>`_, in the "Projects" section, click "View xxx projects awaiting SCMT approval" to expand a list of project documents (Concept Plans and Project Closures) awaiting SCMT approval.

 This selection is of particular interest to SCMT members as pre-read for the SCMT meeting.

-Is there anything SDIS wants *me* to do?
+Is there anything SPMS wants *me* to do?
 ========================================
-If there are any documents awaiting your input, and possibly any approval actions, they will be shown on the `SDIS home page <https://sdis.dbca.wa.gov.au/>`_ under "My Tasks".
+If there are any documents awaiting your input, and possibly any approval actions, they will be shown on the `SPMS home page <https://scienceprojects.dbca.wa.gov.au/>`_ under "My Tasks".
 Click each link, update the content as appropriate, save the changes, and if appropriate, execute any approval steps shown under "Actions".